Huegoxaga/notes/theory/networking.md

 - It use port number 443.
 - It is the secure version of HTTP.
-  Communications between the browser and website are encrypted by two ways:
+- Communications between the browser and website are encrypted by two ways:
   - Secure Sockets Layer (SSL)
     - Website uses SSL certificate to identify itself and establish secure connections with clients.
   - Transport Layer Security (TLS)
     - It is the next generation of SSL.
+- Digital certificates will be issued by certificate authorities(CAs) for SSL/TLS connection
+- Each SSL/TLS connection begins with a “handshake” – the negotiation between two client and host that nails down the details of how they’ll proceed.
+The handshake determines what cipher suite will be used to encrypt their communications, verifies the server, and establishes that a secure connection is in place before beginning the actual transfer of data.

 ##### Simple Mail Transport Protocol(SMTP)